 DID YOU KNOW?

-2030 projections estimate 171 million people will have a chronic condition, which may be more than 50% of the population.
+2030 projections estimate 171 million people will have a chronic condition 7, which will exceed 60% of the population.4

 Cindee Snider Re